 First of all, it's passion.
 I've been in start-ups my entire life, did every position from a programmer to a CEO, so we have a lot of experience in bringing products to market correctly and we really understand the problem.
 If you don't understand the problem, then what are you building?
 Most startups fail because they don't have a product market fit.
-We feel that this is one of our key advantages because we have a very good product market fit.
-The fact that we are already at 22,000 users in 115 countries worldwide on a very slim marketing budget is a great indication, and the biggest indication us that we see the viral effect happening with our riders.
+We feel that this is one of our key advantages because we have a very good product-market fit.
+The fact that we are already at 22,000 users in 115 countries worldwide on a very slim marketing budget is a great indication; and the biggest indication for us is that we see the viral effect happening with our riders.
 The other day I saw that 15 people from Australia downloaded one after the other.
-So I got curious and sure enough this one guy found us, downloaded the app, and immediately invited 15 people and planned four rides with it.
+So I got curious and sure enough, this one guy found us, downloaded the app, and immediately invited 15 people and planned four rides with it.
 This is the number one indication that we are onto something.

 Who is in your core team?
 What are some qualities or personality traits in your team members that make them a good fit for the company's work or goals?

-Our core team is: Evan Haines, Product Manager; Nina Gabriadze, Marketing Manager; and our own five person development team.
-Evan, Nina and I have been working together for about three years, we know each other well and bring a unique blend of experience, innovation and curiosity to what we do.
+Our core team is: Evan Haines, Product Manager; Nina Gabriadze, Marketing Manager; and our own five-person development team.
+Evan, Nina and I have been working together for about three years, we know each other well and bring a unique blend of experience, innovation, and curiosity to what we do.

 Why did you choose to use an equity crowdfunding model, and what drew you to Republic?